highlights of operations

 In 2009, steam injection began at the Large-Scale Steamflood Pilot Project for the carbonate First Eocene reservoir at the Wafra Field.
 Steamflooding involves injecting steam into heavy oil reservoirs to heat the crude oil underground, which reduces its viscosity, enabling its extraction through wells.
 This project was preceded by steam stimulation of some wells, followed several years later by a small-scale test.
 The entire development project is designed to determine the technical and economic viability of thermal-recovery projects in the Eocene reservoirs of the Wafra Field.

 Beginning in May 2015, production in the PZ was halted as a result of continued difficulties in securing work and equipment permits.
-As of early 2016, production remained shut in.
+As of early 2017, production remained shut in.
 The exact timing of a production restart is uncertain and dependent on dispute resolution between Saudi Arabia and Kuwait.
-Once production resumes, additional development drilling, well workovers and numerous facility-enhancement programs are expected to partially offset field declines.

 The shut-in also affected plans for both the Wafra Steamflood Stage 1 Project, a full-field steamflood application in the Wafra Field First Eocene carbonate reservoir with a planned design capacity of 100,000 barrels of crude oil per day, and the Central Gas Utilization Project, a facility construction project intended to increase natural gas utilization while eliminating natural gas flaring at the Wafra Field.
 Both projects have been deferred pending dispute resolution between Saudi Arabia and Kuwait.